FRRouting/frr/doc/user/pim.rst

    or IGMP report is received on this interface and the Group is denied by the prefix-list, PIM will ignore the join or report.

+.. index:: ip igmp last-member-query-count (1-7)
+.. clicmd:: ip igmp last-member-query-count (1-7)

+   Set the IGMP last member query count.
+The default value is 2. 'no' form of this command is used to to configure back to the default value.

+.. index:: ip igmp last-member-query-interval (1-255)
+.. clicmd:: ip igmp last-member-query-interval (1-255)

+   Set the IGMP last member query interval in deciseconds.
+The default value is 10 deciseconds. 'no' form of this command is used to to configure back to the default value.

 .. _pim-multicast-rib-insertion:

 PIM Multicast RIB insertion: